ucdd2016/book/src/hackathons/02-08/index.md

 ## Next

-In this week's learning homework, you will take the first step to develop a functional prototype of the app you are desinging.
+In this week's learning homework, you will take the first step to develop a functional prototype of the app you are designing.